 While you’re at it, consider running scans on their online eligibility checker to evaluate your qualification status without denting your credit score.
 Or rather, you could proceed with online pre-qualification checks to get a better idea of the loan amounts, rates, and repayment terms offered by various lenders.
 That might trigger soft credit checks, which won’t hurt your score.

 Minimize Your Borrowing Risks

 The riskier you seem as a borrower, the harder it is to qualify for a loan.
 And even if you manage to successfully get a loan with bad credit, the risks only increase the interest rates, and possibly reduce the loan amount.

-To improve your prospects, therefore, you might want to minimize your borrowing risks.
-You can do so by introducing collateral to secure the loan, or maybe adding down payment if you’re dealing with asset financing.
+To improve your prospects, you should minimize your borrowing risks.
+Offer collateral to secure the loan, or add a bigger down payment if you’re dealing with asset financing.
 Some lenders even allow you to bring in additional parties as co-signers.